 It is indeed true that some pellet diets are really quite low in quality.
 They might contain high percentages of low nutrient filler ingredients like corn and they may even be laden with sugar.
 Sometimes the preparation process is also not ideal.

 All this being said, pellets do seem to make an excellent base for parrot diet.
 Go for a high quality brand and be sure to check the ingredient list.
 You want to see no sugar, no artificial colorants and few filler ingredients.
 Lots of whole ingredients are what you’re after.

 Tip: Not all parrots will immediately accept pelleted foods.
 Just slowly start mixing in the pellets to start making the switch, all while keeping a close eye on your feathered friend’s weight.
 Don’t worry if it takes a while, your bird will get there!

 As mentioned in the previous paragraph, even high-quality pellets shouldn’t be the only thing your parrot is eating.
 More variety is needed to make sure your parrot gets all the required micro-nutrients.
 Feeding different foods also helps combat boredom and encourage foraging behavior!

 Although wild parrots rarely eat vegetables, they’re actually perfect for our domestic feathered friends.
 Veggies, especially the ones that are low in sugars, are low in calories but high in nutrients.
 They can be offered whole or chopped and there are loads of options, meaning lots of new foods for your parrot to try.

 The vast majority of the vegetables that we humans eat are safe for parrots as well.
 So if you’re chopping some carrots, peppers, zucchini or whatever else, be sure to offer some pieces to your bird too.
-To find out more about which veggies you can feed, check out the articles on vegetables for parakeets: it pretty much holds up for all parrot species.
+To find out more about which veggies you can feed, check out the article on vegetables for parrots.

 Some things to remember: